NoosWare/List_repositories/README.md

 - [NAO APP](#nao-vision-example)
 - [S2T Tool](#ericsson-hri)

-_NOTE: The repositories not finish are not included in this list_
+_NOTE: The repositories not finished are not included in this list_

 ## Noos-API